-Browse our pick of purple-flowered roses, below.
+Browse our pick of purple roses, below.

 Rosa ‘Roseraie de l’Hay’